dkzanz1/dbank/README.md

 to get address code for candid in browser it returned "r7inp-6aaaa-aaaaa-aaabq-cai" which was then pasted into browser with this written before it.
-"http://127.0.0.1:8000/?canisterId=" which created page then asked for second id which was created by using "dfx canister id dbank" returned "rrkah-fqaaa-aaaaa-aaaaq-cai" and added it to canister input field and pressed go to get "http://127.0.0.1:8000/?canisterId=r7inp-6aaaa-aaaaa-aaabq-cai&id=rrkah-fqaaa-aaaaa-aaaaq-cai" the browser page return gui page to reflect value changing withnew calculations
+"http://127.0.0.1:8000/?canisterId=" which created page then asked for second id which was created by using "dfx canister id dbank" returned "rrkah-fqaaa-aaaaa-aaaaq-cai" and added it to canister input field and pressed go to get "http://127.0.0.1:8000/?canisterId=r7inp-6aaaa-aaaaa-aaabq-cai&id=rrkah-fqaaa-aaaaa-aaaaq-cai" the https page can be located with control click form the second terminal once deployed the browser page return gui page to reflect value changing withnew calculations